opsilonn/efrei-m1-mobileDev_WerewolfCompanionApp/README.md

-# Mobile Development : Android
+# Werewolf Companion App'

+Made as a project for the following :
+School : Efrei Paris - Semester 8 in Software Engineering Course : Mobile Development (Android)
-Design and build an Android Application.
+Goal : Design and build an Android Application.